 The year is late Spring, 41 BC.
 The place is Tarsus on the Mediterranean Sea and she, a highly successful female monarch of a wealthy country, is arriving with her glittering flotilla to meet for the first time Mark Antony, co-ruler of the mighty Roman Empire.
 He had invited her.
 She had lots of wealth and he needed lots of funding for his war campaign against Parthia (Persia).
 She came with her “I want” list too.
 It would be a high-stakes meeting.
 Several competing currents were swirling around them so success for both was absolutely critical.

 As it turned out, Cleopatra clearly overtook Marc Antony in their competing rounds of banqueting.
 An event planner extraordinaire, Cleopatra busted her entertainment budget planning everything in minute detail so that all parts would unfold seamlessly and perfectly timed – like a rose unfolding its petals.

 Chroniclers of the time were at a loss for words to describe the splendor of Cleopatra’s dramatic entry and sumptuous hospitality.
 They even had difficulty describing her.
 She was not a stunning beauty but in her mesmerizing presence people found her irresistibly charming.
+She had extraordinary charisma.
 Her voice was melodious and she was extremely bright, highly educated (speaking about a dozen languages), witty and inventive.

 For her arrival in Tarsus she first prepped the senses.
 Hundreds of enthralled townsfolk lining the embankment were in awe, their mouths and eyes wide open at the sights, sounds and smells drifting towards them.